Pharmacology

 Frequently asked questions (FAQs)

-• Target identification, validation: How do you help ensure a proposed target is truly disease-relevant ?
+• How do you help ensure a proposed target is truly disease-relevant?

-We combine functional genomics with fit-for-purpose in vitro and in vivo assay platforms to test causality, not just correlation.
-This typically includes perturbation approaches (e.g., gene modulation), pathway and phenotype readouts, and orthogonal confirmation to deconvolute mechanisms.
-The goal is to build a robust evidence package that links target modulation to meaningful biology and informs early translation strategy.
+We combine functional genomics with fit-for-purpose in vitro and in vivo assay platforms to test causality rather than correlation.
+This typically includes perturbation approaches, such as gene modulation, pathway and phenotype readouts, and orthogonal confirmation to clarify mechanisms.
+The aim is to build a robust evidence base that links target modulation to meaningful biology and informs early translation strategy.

 • What types of cell-based assays can you develop, and how do you tailor them to a project?

-• In vivo pharmacology and translational relevance: How do you approach in vivo study design to maximize translational value?
+• How do you approach in vivo study design to maximise translational value?

-We start from the intended clinical question and work backwards to select the most relevant model(s), endpoints, and biomarkers.
-Study designs are tailored to capture pharmacodynamic effects, exposure–response relationships, and meaningful efficacy readouts.
-We also align sampling and bioanalytical plans to support mechanistic interpretation and reduce iteration cycles.
+We start with the intended clinical question and work backwards to select the most relevant models, endpoints and biomarkers.
+Study designs are tailored to capture pharmacodynamic effects, exposure–response relationships and meaningful efficacy readouts.
+We also align sampling and bioanalytical plans to support mechanistic interpretation and reduce iteration.

 • How do you integrate results across assays to guide go/no-go decisions?

-We build a coherent “line of evidence” across assay tiers—linking target engagement to functional cellular outcomes and then to in vivo pharmacology endpoints.
-This integration helps distinguish true biology-driven signals from assay artifacts, supports MoA confidence, and improves candidate selection by emphasizing consistency, reproducibility, and exposure-aligned efficacy rather than single-point readouts.
+We build a clear line of evidence across assay tiers by linking target engagement to functional cellular outcomes and then to in vivo pharmacology endpoints.
+This helps distinguish true biology-driven signals from assay artefacts, supports confidence in the MoA and improves candidate selection by focusing on consistency, reproducibility and exposure-aligned efficacy rather than isolated readouts.

 Contact us